 Why are Chinese EVs so much cheaper than Western EVs?

-The Rhodium Group found that BYD's $4,700 per-vehicle cost advantage comes primarily from vertical integration ($2,369 savings from producing 80% of components in-house), not government subsidies (just 5% of the advantage).
+The Rhodium Group found that BYD's $4,700 per-vehicle cost advantage in its Seal vs. Model 3 comparison comes primarily from vertical integration, with subsidies a small part of that specific gap.
 Lower manufacturing costs, cheaper domestic R&D, longer supplier payment terms, and massive production scale account for the rest.
-Only BYD and Leapmotor among Chinese automakers have achieved this level of vertical integration.
+Only a subset of Chinese automakers have achieved this level of integration.

 Do Chinese EV prices stay low when exported?